Laravel-Backpack/docs/3.4/introduction.md

 # Introduction

-Backpack is a framework that helps you build your own CMS, the way you like it.
-It will help you build _custom_ administration panels, for anything from presentation websites to complex web applications.
-You can drop it on existing Laravel installations, or on fresh projects.
+Backpack is a collection of Laravel packages.
+It helps you build your own CMS, the way you like it.
+Thousands of Laravel professionals use it every day, to build _custom_ administration panels, for anything from presentation websites to complex web applications.
+You can drop it on existing Laravel installations _or_ fresh projects.

 In a nutshell:

 - **Backpack\Base** will provide you with a visual interface you can use and customize (using the AdminLTE HTML theme), authentication & bubble notifications;
 - **Backpack\CRUD** will help _you_ build admin panels for your Eloquent models, where _your admins_ can easily create/read/update/delete/reoder/preview/etc entries;

-After getting to know Backpack, you'll be able to create a CRUD panel for each entity in just a few steps:
+After [understanding Backpack](/docs/{{version}}/getting-started-1-basics), you'll be able to create a CRUD panel for each entity in 10 minutes / model:

 ```bash
 # STEP 0. create migration (in case you're starting from scratch)